m4ttsch/omscs-notes-notes/computer-networks/Content Distribution.md

 CDNs can be quite extensive, and larger CDNs have servers spanning the globe.

 Some CDNs are owned by content providers, such as Google.
-Others are owned and operated by networks, such a Level 3 or AT&T. Still other CDNs are operated independently, such as Akamai.
+Others are owned and operated by networks, such a Level 3 or AT&T. Still other CDNs are run by independent operators, such as Akamai.

 Non-network CDNs, such as Google and Akamai, can typically place their servers in other autonomous systems or ISPs.

 The number of cache nodes in a large CDN can vary.

 In the Google network, researchers surfaced about 30,000 unique nodes.
 In the case of Akamai, there are about 85,000 nodes in nearly 1,000 unique networks spread out amongst 72 countries.